Dustless Concrete Grinding in Washington, Utah

 Surface inspection

-We assess what is on the slab — adhesive type, paint, epoxy, patches — and how aggressive the grinding needs to be.
+We identify what is on the slab (adhesive type, paint, epoxy, patches) and determine how aggressive the grinding needs to be.

 2. 2